MicrosoftEdge/JsDbg/docs/CONTRIBUTING.md

 #### Linux

 1. Get the [x64 .NET Core SDK binary](https://dotnet.microsoft.com/download) (click the x64 link in the left column in the table at the bottom).
+If you don't install it as a package, make sure to add the directory to your $PATH (e.g. `export PATH=$PATH:$HOME/dotnet`)
 2. To build the server, run `make`.
-If you extracted `dotnet` into a different directory than `~/dotnet`, you need to instead run `make DOTNET=/path/to/your/dotnet/binary`.
-Alternatively, run `make install` (with DOTNET= as appropriate).
+Alternatively, run `make install`.
 3. Add the following code to your `~/.gdbinit`:
 ```
 python